 On January 10, 2022, Osisko announced an updated mineral resource estimate for its 100% owned Windfall Project.
-The updated mineral resource estimate contains 9.47Mt averaging 10.5 g/t Au for 3.2M oz Au of Measured and Indicated resource and 13.0 Mt grading 8.6 g/t for 3.6 M oz Au of Inferred resource.
+The updated mineral resource estimate contains 9.47Mt averaging 10.5 g/t Au for 3.2M oz Au of measured and indicated ("M&I") mineral resources and 13.0 Mt grading 8.6 g/t for 3.6 M oz Au of inferred mineral resources.

-The full technical report titled "Mineral Resource Estimate Update for the Windfall Project, Eeyou Istchee James Bay, Québec, Canada" (the "2022 MRE"), dated February 10, 2022 (effective date of October 20, 2021), outlining the updated mineral estimate, has been prepared in accordance with National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101") and is available on SEDAR (www.sedar.com) under Osisko's issuer profile.
+The full technical report titled "Mineral Resource Estimate Update for the Windfall Project, Eeyou Istchee James Bay, Québec, Canada" (the "2022 MRE"), and dated February 10, 2022 (with an effective date of October 20, 2021), outlining the updated mineral resource estimate, has been prepared in accordance with National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101") and is available on SEDAR (www.sedar.com) under Osisko's issuer profile.